-Are you tired of all the bad news lately?
+Baby boomers, are you tired of all the bad news lately?
 Seems like every time I turn on the TV there is another mass shooting.
 Then there’s the upcoming election news with all the nasty insults flying and disheartening debates.

+We baby boomers are at a stage in our life when we want to give back and make a difference in our later years.
 Looking for the perfect uplifting anecdote?
 I read about a fun trend that is SkyROCKeting (hint,hint) across the country.

 I found out about this motivational movement in an article about Hannah Barnes.
 She is 19 years old, lives in Texas, and is battling stage 3 Hodgkin’s Lymphoma.
 She endured six rounds of chemotherapy.